Online Safety

 Social Media

-For the majority of people social media is a positive experience, a way to share photos and news stories and communicate with family and friends all over the world.
+Social media is hugely popular.
+Every day millions of people actively use sites and apps like YouTube, TikTok, Instagram, Snapchat and Facebook.
+For the majority of people social media is a positive experience, a way to share photos, videos and news and communicate with family and friends all over the world.
 If you are a parent there’s a good chance your child will want to use social media.
-If you have very young children, you can probably prevent them, but if they have access to laptops, games consoles, tablets and smartphones, it becomes increasingly difficult.
+If you have very young children, you can probably control their access, but if they have access to laptops, games consoles, tablets and smartphones, it becomes increasingly difficult.

+Youtube, Facebook, Instagram and Snapchat have a minimum age policy of 13 and WhatsApp’s is 16.
+However it’s fairly easy to circumvent this by entering false information.
 As a parent, the best thing you can do is be aware of the risks of using social media and communicate these to your child.
 So, if a problem occurs, you are both ready.

 It’s really important to talk to your children about social media, try to understand why they use it, and inform them of potential dangers.
 This allows you to understand what they are doing and encourages them to think about the implications of their online actions and how they behave.